 Of all the day trips from Seoul, the DMZ is the one that you cannot access independently and has to be organized through a tour operator.

-During the tour, you’ll visit the Third Tunnel of Aggression which was built by the North Koreans as a way to invade the south many years ago.
+I did this tour of the DMZ.
+We visited the Third Tunnel of Aggression, which was built by the North Koreans as a way to invade the South many years ago.

 Everland is the Disney World of Korea!
 It’s the largest theme park and an institution in the country.